Competitor Comparison

 Capability Frigate NVR iFovea Cloud VMS

-Deployment model Docker container, self-hosted Cloud-managed via gateway device
+Deployment model Docker container, self-hosted Cloud-managed via gateway

 Cost Free (open-source) Per-camera/month subscription